jrkerns/pylinac/docs/source/acr.rst

 Analysis
 ^^^^^^^^

-Section 0.4 specifies the 7 tests to perform.
+Section 0.4 specifies the 8 tests to perform.
 Pylinac can perform 6 of these 8.
-It cannot yet perform the low-contrast object detectability test and the artifact assessment test
+It cannot yet perform the low-contrast object detectability test, while the the artifact assessment test is considered a visual inspection test.

 * **Geometric Accuracy** - The geometric accuracy is measured using profiles of slice 5.
 The only difference is that pylinac will use the 60th percentile pixel value of the image as a high-pass filter so that minor background fluctuations are removed and then take the FWHM